jbhannah/jbhannah.net/contents/articles/2020-06-02-negating-activerecord-scopes.md

 # Negating ActiveRecord Scopes

+**Updated 10 December 2021:** Rails 7.0 is introducing a new `#invert_where`
+method, which has multiple gotchas that can cause unintended side effects, but can also be used to create a more [elegant and more efficient solution][iw] to this same problem.

 Here's a neat trick in Rails to use the plumbing of ActiveRecord to keep your models DRY and maintainable.
 Say you have a scope in an ActiveRecord model with an `expires_at` column, to find records that are still active[^1]: